-Apart from some balance sheet reclassifications and valuation adjustments required for determining reinsurance recoverables and technical provisions, there are no differences between the bases, methods and main assumptions used in valuing assets and liabilities for Solvency II purposes compared to those used in the Company's financial statements that are prepared in accordance with accounting principles generally accepted under IFRS as adopted by the EU.
+Apart from some balance sheet reclassifications and valuation adjustments required for determining reinsurance recoverables and technical provisions, there are no material differences between the bases, methods and main assumptions used in valuing assets and liabilities for Solvency II purposes compared to those used in the Company's financial statements that are prepared in accordance with IAS.

-The valuation of technical provisions for Solvency II moves from an IFRS 'best estimate' basis to a discounted cashflow approach.
-IFRS provisions include the earned provisions relating to events which have occurred at the valuation date (whether reported or not) and associated loss adjustment expenses, plus non-monetary items corresponding to 100% of the unearned premium less an allowance for the acquisition costs already paid on this unearned premium.
+The valuation of technical provisions for Solvency II moves from an IAS basis to a discounted cashflow approach.
+IAS provisions include the earned provisions relating to events which have occurred at the valuation date (whether reported or not) and associated loss adjustment expenses, plus non-monetary items corresponding to 100% of the unearned premium less an allowance for the acquisition costs already paid on this unearned premium.
 Solvency II then adjusts the above basis to move to a discounted cashflow approach (claims, expenses and premiums) on a legally obliged (rather than inception) basis allowing for the expected value of all possible outcomes.
 This removes the non-monetary items and replaces these with the cashflows expected to arise from these exposures, including business to which the Company is legally obliged to accept but is yet to incept.

-Detailed explanations and reconciliations from the assets and liabilities presented in the Company's financial statements as at 31 December 2019 to those presented on a Solvency II basis in this report are included in Section D below.
-The significant changes to the Company's Solvency II valuation methodology during 2019 are listed in Section D.2 below.
+Detailed explanations and reconciliations from the assets and liabilities presented in the Company's financial statements as at 31 December 2022 to those presented on a Solvency II basis in this report are included in Section D below.